 What happens when the pager goes off?

-To discover the state of incident response across the tech industry, Increment surveyed over thirty industry leaders (including Amazon, Dropbox, Facebook, Google, and Netflix) about their incident response processes.
+To discover the state of incident response across the tech industry, we surveyed over thirty industry leaders (including Amazon, Dropbox, Facebook, Google, and Netflix) about their incident response processes.

 Unfortunately, that on-call experience mirrors those of many other engineers at companies of all sizes, from startup shops to large enterprises.
 I am lucky enough to now work for PagerDuty, a company that not only helps to reduce these pain points, but is also a thought leader in digital operations and major incident response.
 At PagerDuty, a critical component of the incident response process is the learning and follow-up phase.
 It’s also one of my favorite parts of the process—the time when everyone gets together to reflect and have conversations about how to improve both the incident response process and the technical services and infrastructure.